 To date the Ride has raised just over R1.8 million.
 Funds will be used to break the cycle of poverty and inequality in South Africa, through MRP Foundation’s education and skills development programmes, which empower tens of thousands of youth.

 To help the cyclists achieve their R2 million fundraising target CMH Nissan Durban are giving away a brand new Nissan Micra.
-For just R20 you could be sporting a new set of wheels, and you will make a huge impact on a young life.

 On 2 and 3 December 2018, a determined and diverse peloton made up of individuals and teams comprising masters, juniors, women and development riders, as well as the first international rider, took to the roads, cycling from Secunda to Durban in just two days.